SitecoreSupport/Sitecore.Support.29150/readme.md

 # Sitecore.Support.29150
-'Globalization.Translate'(dictionary) cache is not cleared
+[PS] The 'Globalization.Translate'(dictionary) cache is not cleared/reseted on 'publishingservice:cache:clear' event

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.29150/blob/master/LICENSE).